 Uses: In ancient times, people used chewing gum as a piece of gum to clean their mouths.
 In modern times, people used Frankincense as an additive to make foods and cosmetics.

 It is obtained from the leafy forest tree Boswellia Thurifera, with leaves deciduous, alternate towards the tops of branches, unequally pinnated; leaflets in about ten pairs with an odd one opposite, oblong, obtuse, serrated, pubescent, sometimes alternate; petioles are short.
 Flowers, white or pale rose on short pedicels in single axillary racemes are shorter than the leaves.
-Calyx, small five-toothed, persistent; corolla with five obovate-oblong, very patent petals, acute at the base, inserted under the margin of the disk, activation is slightly imbricative.
+Calyx, small five-toothed, persistent; corolla with five obovate-oblong, very patent petals, pointed at the base, inserted under the margin of the disk, activation is slightly imbricative.
 10 stamens, inserted under the disk, are alternately shorter; filaments are subulate, persistent.
 Anthers, caducous, oblong.
-Torus a cup-shaped disk, fleshy, larger than calyx, crenulated margin.
+Torus is a cup-shaped disk, fleshy, larger than calyx, crenulated margin.
 Ovary, oblong, sessile.
-Style, one caducous, the length of the stamens; stigma capitate, three-lobed.
+Style, one caducous, the length of the stamens; stigma is capitate, three-lobed.
 The fruit is capsular, three-angled and three-celled, three-valved, septicidal, valves are hard.
 Seeds, solitary in each cell is surrounded by a broad membranaceous wing.
 Cotyledons are intricately folded multifidly.

 The trees on the somali coast grow, without soil, out of polished marble rocks, to which they are attached by a thick oval mass of substances resembling a mixture of lime and mortar.
 The young trees furnish the most valuable gum, the older yielding merely a clear, glutinous fluid, resembling copal varnish.